mizu.js

 2 Notes

-HTML content is escaped.
+HTML content is automatically escaped.

-Using this directive without any attribute value escapes the element's innerHTML (e.g. <a *text><b></b></a> will result into <a *text>&lt;b&gt;&lt;/b&gt;</a>).
+Without an attribute value, this directive escapes the element's innerHTML (e.g., <a *text><b></b></a> becomes <a *text>&lt;b&gt;&lt;/b&gt;</a>).

 *mustache

-Enable content interpolation between mustaches ({{ and }}) from Text child nodes.
+Enable content interpolation within mustaches ({{ and }}) from Text child nodes.

-<p *mustache="">
+<p *mustache>

 <!--{{ ... }}-->